- I shall wait

 I finished out the rest of my senior year in a daze, going through enough of the motions to pass my finals and write a speech for graduation day.

-While I was speaking in front of all those people, I saw my French teacher in the crowd.
-She was sitting with the other teachers way, way in the back.
+While I was speaking in front of all those people, I saw my French teacher in the crowd, way in the back with the other teachers.
 She was just a blurred out face surrounded by lots of hair.
 I was cheered to know she was at the ceremony.
 Maybe she’d come find me afterward.

 I never saw her.